An upper bound to gas storage and delivery via pressure-swing adsorption in porous materials: Methods

 An essential question is whether our idealized substrate, with spatially uniform potential $\V_{opt}$ for the gas, places an upper bound on the deliverable capacity in all rigid porous materials.
 In Section~\ref{sec:proof-extremum}, we show that our idealized substrate with spatially uniform potential $\V_{opt}$ yields an \emph{extremum} of the deliverable capacity over all possible \emph{static potential energy fields}, provided the gas does not crystallize at the temperature and in the density range of interest.
 The potential energy field is \emph{static} if it is unaffected by the presence of the gas; consequently, our model does not apply to flexible materials that undergo gas-induced conformation changes~\cite{schneemann2014flexible}.
 We next argue that this extremum is a maximum by addressing two alternative possibilities: the extremum could turn out to be (i) a saddle point or (ii) a local, rather than global, maximum.

-Fig.~\ref{fig:methane-298-D} clearly shows that $\V_{opt}$ provides a maximum $\rho_D$ over all \emph{spatially uniform}, static potential energy fields.
+Fig.~\ref{fig:methane-298-D} shows that $\V_{opt}$ provides a maximum $\rho_D$ over all \emph{spatially uniform}, static potential energy fields.
 To qualitatively argue that the spatially uniform potential $\V_{opt}$ provides a maximum deliverable capacity over \emph{all} (including non-spatially uniform) static potential energy fields (a broader claim), consider a non-spatially-uniform variation on $\V_{opt}$.
-The effect of this variation is to reduce the deliverable capacity: At low adsorbed gas densities, the lowest-energy positions will be preferentially occupied, while at higher densities, the additional gas molecules will be forced into higher energy locations.
+At low adsorbed gas densities, the lowest-energy positions will be preferentially occupied, while at higher densities, the additional gas molecules will be forced into higher energy locations.
 Thus, the mean attraction will be lowest at \pfull\ and highest at \pempty.
-As a result, $\gst$ increases monotonically with pressure.
-As shown in Sec.~\ref{sec:monotonic}, this results in the deliverable capacity of a non-uniform potential with a given $\gst$ at $\pfull$ or $\pempty$ being lower than the deliverable capacity of a uniform potential with $\V=\gst$.
+Therefore, the effect of a non-spatially uniform variation on $\V_{opt}$ is to reduce the deliverable capacity.
+By the same argument, $\gst$ increases monotonically with pressure.
+As shown in Sec.~\ref{sec:monotonic}, this results in the deliverable capacity provided by a non-uniform potential with a given $\gst$ at $\pfull$ or $\pempty$ being lower than the deliverable capacity provided by a uniform potential with $\V=\gst$.
 Thus, a spatially uniform potential gives the maximal deliverable capacity amongst all static potential energy fields that give the same $\gst$, and the \emph{optimal} uniform potential $\V_{opt}$ will yield a greater deliverable capacity over any static, non-uniform potential.